cyberhexe/red-toolkit/README.md

 ## Command and Control
 ### Remote Access Tools
+* **KeyPlexer** Keyplexer is a Remote Access Trojan (RAT) written in Python.
+It combines the functionalities of Keylogger with remote access abilities.
+Meaning, that not only the program records all movements of the user, but also has access to the machine live through the created backdoor or Trojan. https://github.com/nairuzabulhul/KeyPlexer
 * **Empire** is a post-exploitation framework that includes a pure-PowerShell2.0 Windows agent, and a pure Python 2.6/2.7 Linux/OS X agent. https://github.com/EmpireProject/Empire
 * **Spidernet** SSH Botnet C&C Using Python https://github.com/Und3rf10w/Spidernet
 * **SILENTTRINITY** A post-exploitation agent powered by Python, IronPython, C#/.NET. https://github.com/byt3bl33d3r/SILENTTRINITY